 Mechanism of Action

 Unlike other class III agents, amiodarone also blocks beta-adrenergic receptors (e.g., beta-1), calcium channels, and sodium channels.
-Further electrophysiological manifestations of this drug effect include decreased SA (sinoatrial) node automaticity and AV node conduction velocity, as well as inhibited ectopic pacemaker automaticity.
+Further electrophysiological manifestations of this drug effect include decreased SA (sinoatrial) node automaticity and AV node conduction velocity and inhibited ectopic pacemaker automaticity.
 In some instances, these additional mechanisms of action can result in unwanted side effects, including bradycardia, hypotension, and Torsades de pointes (TdP).

-Amiodarone has a very long half-life (t1/2 of several weeks) and it may take 6 weeks for full clinical effects with oral therapy.
-Also upon discontinuation of amiodarone therapy, pharmacologic effects could continue for 1-3 months.
+Amiodarone has a very long half-life (t1/2 of several weeks), and it may take 6 weeks for full clinical effects with oral therapy.
+Also, upon discontinuation of amiodarone therapy, pharmacologic effects could continue for 1 to 3 months.

 Pediatric advanced life support dosing is 5 mg/kg (maximum 300 mg per dose) rapid bolus IV/IO for cardiac arrest.
 This dose may be repeated two times if VF or pulseless VT persists.
 For perfusing pediatric tachyarrhythmias, the patient receives a similar loading dose; however, the time of administration stretches to 20 to 60 minutes - this can be followed by a 5 mcg/kg/min infusion, which may be titrated up to a max dose of 15 mcg/kg/min for a max of no more than 20 mg/kg within 24 hours.